+A clean car interior goes a long way toward making that daily commute less painful.
 Most of us are in our cars at least once a day, and quite often we’re grabbing a bite on the go.
 Add in kids, a dog or two, and all of the messes they bring, and it’s no wonder our cars get dirty quickly.
-Here’s how to get yours clean quickly to improve not only your daily commute, but preserve your car’s value, too.
+Here’s how to get a clean car interior quickly to improve its feel and preserve your car’s value, too.

 You will need: